By

 Each Axie is an NFT and holds its own, unique value.
 The game uses two cryptocurrencies - AXS or Axie Infinity Token and SLP or Smooth Love Potion.
 AXS is earned by making your way to the PVP leaderboard, while SLP is rewarded for unlocking certain adventure mode levels and winning matches.

 Blockchain is already making some progress in the gaming industry but the question still remains whether blockchain gaming is something that players around the world would appreciate or would rather oppose as it completely changes the idea of gaming as a hobby.
+Major game developers, such as Square Enix, have expressed interest in integrating blockchain technology into their games.
 Without a doubt, there is undeniable potential in blockchain gaming, but challenges like speed and user experience are yet to be addressed.
-The big question of whether blockchain gaming will progress and become what was originally intended or whether it will be remembered as a hype that slowly faded away still remains to be answered.
+The big question of whether blockchain gaming will progress and become what was originally intended or whether it will be remembered as a hype that slowly faded away still remains to be answered, but the potential of using blockchain technology in gaming is undeniable.